 Many people hope that our website can tell them if their arm pain is from anxiety, but unfortunately there is no way to know.
 Talk to your doctor.
 Your doctor can rule out any other causes of recurrent arm pain and help you recognize if anxiety is the likely culprit.

 Note that arm pain is never the only sign of anxiety.
 It's often a part of a larger anxiety problem, and occurs with other anxiety symptoms.
-Click here to take my 7 minute anxiety test to see the type of anxiety you may be experiencing.
+Start our free 7 minute anxiety test to learn more about your anxiety and its treatments.

 Causes of Arm Pain From Anxiety